-When applicable, Dana will take appropriate action and/or render advice with respect to the voting of client proxy statements.
+When applicable, Dana will take appropriate action and/or render advice with respect to the voting of client proxy ballots.
+Dana believes that adopting formal proxy voting guidelines and retaining a third party to administer the voting of proxy ballots, helps to improve both the efficiency and execution of Dana's proxy voting decisions.
 To assist in this process, Dana has retained the services of Institutional Shareholder Services, Inc. ("ISS") and adopted the ISS' Proxy Voting Guidelines ("ISS Guidelines").
+Unless directed otherwise by a Client, Dana retains the ultimate responsibility for voting all Client proxy ballots, as well as the ability to override any ISS vote recommendation that Dana believes to be in the best interests of client shareholders.

-ISS conducts in-depth research and makes recommendations based on its independent, objective analysis of the economic interests of shareholders according to the ISS Guidelines.
-In addition, Dana conducts its own independent proxy voting research for shareholder initiatives related to Dana's ESG integrated investment strategies that Dana may also rely upon to override ISS vote recommendations.
-Dana believes that adopting formal proxy voting guidelines, and retaining a third party to vote client proxy statements. further insulates the voting decisions from any potential conflicts of interest.
-However, Dana maintains ultimate responsibility for voting proxy statements, and retains the ability to override any ISS vote recommendation that Dana believes to be in the best interests of client shareholders.
-Lastly, Dana periodically receives specific proxy voting instructions from certain client shareholders to vote their shares in a particular manner.
-In cases such as this, it is possible that Dana may vote client proxy statements in more than one way on the same issue for different clients.
-Upon request, clients may obtain additional information regarding client specific proxy votes as well as a written copy of Dana's Proxy Voting Policy and Disclosure.
+ISS conducts in-depth research and makes proxy voting recommendations based on its independent, objective analysis of the economic interests of shareholders.
+While taking ISS research, recommendations, and supporting statements into consideration, Dana may also conduct its own independent proxy voting research.
+Dana proactively makes voting decisions on all ballots for companies held in Dana's ESG related and Catholic strategies, and Dana generally votes ballots for all strategies based on the same conclusions.
+When applicable, Dana relies upon its own research to override an ISS vote recommendation.
+Occasionally, Dana might receive specific proxy voting instructions from one or more client shareholders to vote their shares in a certain manner.
+In cases such as this, it is possible that Dana may vote client proxy ballots in more than one way, on the exact same issue, for different clients.
+Upon request, clients may obtain additional information regarding client-specific proxy votes and/or a written copy of Dana's Proxy Voting Policy and Disclosure.